Family Engagement Specialist

 - Superior scheduling and time management skills.

-- Enthusiasm to be part of a growing non-profit.
+- An experience to be part of a growing non-profit.

-- Passion to play a critical role in helping Western Montana’s most vulnerable children change the trajectories of their lives!
+- Most of all, you’ll play a critical role in helping Western Montana’s most vulnerable children change the trajectories of their lives!

 Friends of the Children is an Equal Opportunity Employer, committed to proactively addressing discriminatory practices, and to working toward racial equity.
 The equal employment opportunity policy of Friends of the Children provides fair and equal opportunities for all employees and job applicants regardless of race, color, religious creed, national origin, ancestry, age, sex, gender, pregnancy, sexual orientation, marital status, familial status, disability, or genetic information, in compliance with applicable federal, state and local law.
 Friends of the Children hires and promotes individuals solely on the basis of their qualifications for the job to be filled.